lautanal/CyberSecurityBase_Project_1/README.md

 The flaws in my code are in the `addmessage()` function and in the `index.html` file.
 Django provides protection for CSRF attacks, but it is exempted by a Python decorator in my code.
 The `index.html` file is missing the definition `{% csrf_token %}` which forces the CSRF token to be sent.

-To fix these flaws we only need to add `{% csrf_token %}` to each form in our application and Django will take care of the rest.
+To fix these flaws we only need to add `{% csrf_token %}`tag to each form in our application and Django will take care of the rest.